oracle-livelabs/apex/apex-professional-hol22/7-doc-aapt-activities/7-doc-aapt-activities.md

     ![Adding a new switch activity](./images/config-switch-activity.png " ")

-4. In the Workflow Designer, detatch the end of the arrow connecting between the **Raise Appointment Request** and the **Complete Appointment** activities and attach it to the **Appointment Approved?** activity.
+4. In the Workflow designer, detatch the end of the arrow connecting between the **Raise Appointment Request** and the **Complete Appointment** activities and attach it to the **Appointment Approved?** activity.

     ![reconfigure connection](./images/reconnecting-arrow1.png " ")